-You may not have heard of the Pont des Arts in Paris.
-But you might have heard of that ‘love lock’ bridge.
-It’s the pedestrian bridge with railings covered in padlocks, locked there by loving couples who sign their initials and throw the key into the Seine below.
+You may not have heard of the Pont des Arts by its real name – but you might have heard of the ‘love lock’ bridge in Paris.
+It’s the pedestrian bridge known for its railings covered in padlocks, locked there by loving couples who sign their initials and throw the key into the Seine river below.

-The craze began in 2008, and caught on.
-A few months ago, in June 2014, a section of the railing collapsed – half a ton of brass and steel pulled it clean off the bridge.
-The council, understandably anxious that someone on the bridge or on a boat is going to be crushed one day, is trying to remove the locks.
+Then, in June 2014, a section of the railing collapsed – half a ton of brass and steel pulled clean off the bridge.
+More railings were taken down for safety.
+The city became understandably anxious that someone on the bridge or on a boat would be crushed one day.

 Replacement fences went up, but these too were soon filled with love locks.

 The decision was made in 2015 to remove all of them.
 Over one million locks were taken down, and when all totalled, the bridge was supporting 45 tonnes of metal as extra weight.
 That’s like stacking more than 28 cars on a bridge built for pedestrians only!

 What’s more, there were concerns that the keys of unbreakable love were corroding and polluting the river water below.

 Whilst new railings were being made, temporary wooden panels were erected with graffiti art using the padlock as a theme.
 Eventually, the final railings were installed; large X-shaped bars too thick to place a padlock, to replace the chain-linked fences.

 In 2017, sections of railings went up for sale at auction, to raise money for refugees.
 Starting at 200 Euros per 150-lock bunch, the love locks ended up raising 250,000 Euros!

 But love locks never die – the craze is still alive and well, spreading to other locations all around the world.

 Is it graffiti to add a lock to the bridge?
 A lovely gesture?
 Or a tourist trap?
 Let me know in the comments below!